Chair of the Board

 Tammy Webster, PhD, MPA, RT(R)(M), FAEIRS

-Tammy Webster is an Associate Professor in the College of Allied Health Professions at the University of Nebraska Medical Center in Omaha, NE.
-Additionally, she currently serves as the Program Director of Radiography, Cardiovascular Interventional Technology, and Computed Tomography.
+Tammy Webster is an Associate Professor and Assistant Dean for Academic Affairs in the College of Allied Health Professions at the University of Nebraska Medical Center in Omaha, NE.
+Additionally, she serves as Director for Radiography, Cardiovascular Interventional Technology, and Computed Tomography Education.

 Tammy received her Bachelor of Science in Radiation Science Technology degree from the University of Nebraska Medical Center in 2000 followed by receiving her Master of Public Administration degree from the University of Nebraska at Omaha in 2002.
 She then received her PhD in Medical Sciences Interdepartmental Area with a focus on critical thinking from the University of Nebraska Medical Center in 2018.

 Tammy has been a long-standing member of AEIRS to include volunteer service on various committees as both a member and chair.
-She serves on the Editorial Review Board for both AEIRS and ASRT.
 Tammy is the Executive Editor for the AEIRS Spectrum newsletter and was inducted as an AEIRS Fellow in July of 2019.
 Tammy has published articles, received professional grant funding as a co-investigator, and presented at the state, national, and international levels.